harmony-one/h/progress/rikako-hatoya.md

+2025-10-27 Mon: Collected artem bot data for new range (~10/27) then recalculated metrics.

-2025-10-26 Sun: Retirns metrics for the 2 other wallets.
+2025-10-26 Sun: Returns metrics for the 2 other wallets.

 2025-10-25 Sat: Administrative work.
 Went over the document boundless team prepared and adding notes of skills verification.